Rhythm: Composite rhythm

+Counter rhythm

+From 1927 and forward the recognized definition of "Counter Rhythm" is "A subordinate rhythm acting as a counterbalance to the main rhythm" (OED).
+Counter Rhythm is not a common word or phrase in the English Language, appearing approximately 0.01 times per million words in modern written English.
+Counter Rhythm has been on a steady decrease in usage since its conception, with the exception of a spike in usage in the 1970s.
+Previous definitions that have been phased out include, "The musical counter-rhythms which Marlowe introduced" and "Splashes of counter-rhythms, flashing tremolos" (OED).

+In different traditions

-African music
+African

 In the Griot tradition of Africa everything related to music has been passed on orally.
 Babatunde Olatunji (1927–2003) developed a simple series of spoken sounds for teaching the rhythms of the hand-drum, using six vocal sounds, "Goon, Doon, Go, Do, Pa, Ta", for three basic sounds on the drum, each played with either the left or the right hand.
 The debate about the appropriateness of staff notation for African music is a subject of particular interest to outsiders while African scholars from Kyagambiddwa to Kongo have, for the most part, accepted the conventions and limitations of staff notation, and produced transcriptions to inform and enable discussion and debate.

 John Miller has argued that West African music is based on the tension between rhythms, polyrhythms created by the simultaneous sounding of two or more different rhythms, generally one dominant rhythm interacting with one or more independent competing rhythms.
 These often oppose or complement each other and the dominant rhythm.
 Moral values underpin a musical system based on repetition of relatively simple patterns that meet at distant cross-rhythmic intervals and on call-and-response form.
 Collective utterances such as proverbs or lineages appear either in phrases translated into "drum talk" or in the words of songs.
 People expect musicians to stimulate participation by reacting to people dancing.
 Appreciation of musicians is related to the effectiveness of their upholding community values.

-Indian music
+Indian

 Indian music has also been passed on orally.
 Tabla players would learn to speak complex rhythm patterns and phrases before attempting to play them.
 Sheila Chandra, an English pop singer of Indian descent, made performances based on her singing these patterns.
 In Indian classical music, the Tala of a composition is the rhythmic pattern over which the whole piece is structured.